safe-global/safe-docs/pages/miscellaneous/past-paid-bounties.md

 We have updated the library as well as our interfaces.
 Details about the fix can be found on [GitHub](https://github.com/safe-global/safe-contracts/pull/156).

 This bug was submitted by [Micah Zoltu](https://twitter.com/micahzoltu).
-It was regarded as a "Low Threat", and a bounty of 1,000 USD has been paid out.
+It was regarded as a "Low Threat," and a bounty of 1,000 USD has been paid out.

 ## Transaction failure when receiving funds via `transfer` or `send`